HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/using-iterators-as-generic-type-parameters.md

 Training the next turtle: Donatello
 ```

-But what if it was all turtles all the way down?
+But what if it was turtles all the way down?
 We could have not just an array of turtles, but we could have turtles built out of turtles!
 Whenever we step on these multi-part turtles, we will just train each one of them as if they were a single turtle.

-We also need to remember which was the turtle we were training after we deal with the complex one.
+We also need to remember which turtle we were supposed to train after we deal with the complex one.
 This calls for having a stack of iterators.
 The initial array iterator will be the first one that will be pushed.
 Whenever we find a complex turtle, let's push the iterator onto the stack.
 After we finish the complex turtle, pop it back and continue with the previous iterator.
 Haxe has a [GenericStack](http://api.haxe.org/haxe/ds/GenericStack.html) in its API, so let's use it.

 Let's add a new value in our enum type.